bitcoin-dev-project/battle-of-galen-erso/README.md

 Try: `warnet deploy scenarios/miner_std.py --tank=miner --interval=1 --debug`

+Remember block subsidies will only be spendable after 100 blocks!

 💡You may be unfamiliar with the Bitcoin Core functional test framework.
 To get some clues about its usage in p2p scenarios, review some of the existing tests!